VeritasSoftware/AspNetCore.ApiGateway/Docs/README_WebSockets.md

 In this you set up the **Connection** to the downstream Web Sockets using the **Asp Net Core SignalR Client**.

 The **InvokeMethod** is the method that is called in the downstream Hub.

-The **ReceiveMethod** is the method that will receive the response.
+The **ReceiveMethod** is the method that will receive the notification from the Hub.

 The Gateway provides a **POST** endpoint for accepting requests for downstream Hubs.